Combinatorial constructions of derived equivalences: Introduction

 If one can find such a category $\cG$, then the equivalence is simply $\op{res}_- \circ \op{res}_+^{-1}$.
 For a smooth projective-over-affine $X$ with an action of a reductive group $G$, the main theorems of \cite{HL} and \cite{BFK} produce, for any GIT quotient, a category $\cG$ which is identified with ${\rm D}^b(X^{\rm{ss}}/G)$ under restriction -- the category $\cG$ is described as the full subcategory of complexes satisfying a local weight condition (see \S \ref{sect:magic_windows}).
 Unfortunately, it is not always the case that the category produced for $X^{\rm{ss}}(L_+)/G$ will coincide with the category for $X^{\rm{ss}}(L_-)/G$ as in \autoref{ans:G}.
 Prior to this paper, the only general statement to this effect applies to the simplest kind of variation of GIT, referred to as a ``balanced wall crossing'' in \cite{HL} and an ``elementary wall crossing'' in \cite{BFK}.
 This is enough to establish many new cases of the conjecture, but there are many more variations of GIT quotient in which derived equivalences are expected, but not yet established.

 In this paper we focus on the ``local'' version of this conjecture, where $Y,Y' \to \Spec(R)$ are birational maps.
-Our investigation began with an attempt to understand a series of examples where derived equivalences have been established for more complicated variations of GIT quotient, and specifically the examples of \cite{DonovanSegal}, \cite{DonovanSegal2}.\footnote{Paul Horja also presented some results on the derived category of GIT quotients of linear representations of tori in a talk in 2012 in which certain zonotopes played a key role.
-It is quite likely that the results presented here generalize Horja's, but we have not been able to locate a written account of his work.} Those papers also verify \autoref{ans:G}, but for a category defined explicitly by a set of generating vector bundles.
+Our investigation began with an attempt to understand a series of examples where derived equivalences have been established for more complicated variations of GIT quotient, and specifically the examples of \cite{DonovanSegal}, \cite{DonovanSegal2}.\footnote{Similar questions have been investigated by Paul Horja, who presented some results on the derived category of GIT quotients of linear representations of tori in a talk in 2012 at the IPMU in Kashiwa, Japan in which certain zonotopes played a key role.} Those papers also verify \autoref{ans:G}, but for a category defined explicitly by a set of generating vector bundles.
 We will show that this phenomenon happens in a much wider class of examples.
 We focus on the local model: we consider a linear representation $X$ of a reductive group $G$, and we assume that $X$ is \emph{quasi-symmetric} (see the definition in \S\ref{sect:zonotope}).
-In particular, our methods apply to all representations which are self-dual.\footnote{We have chosen to focus on the case of GIT quotients of a linear representation because it greatly simplifies the exposition and highlights the combinatorial and concrete aspects of the construction.
-It is also closer in spirit to the work in the physics literature on the gauged linear sigma model \cite{HHP,HHP2}, further explained in mathematical terms in \cite{Segal}, which introduced \autoref{ans:G} as a method for producing derived equivalences between different GIT quotients.
-A version of our results holds for a variation of GIT quotient of a more general $X$, but we will address this in a followup work.}
+In particular, our methods apply to all representations which are self-dual.